-Prior to operating equipment under this Authority to Construct, permittee shall surrender PM10 emission reduction credits for the following quantity of emissions: 1st quarter - 651 lb, 2nd quarter - 651 lb, 3rd quarter - 652 lb, and fourth quarter - 652 lb.
-Offsets shall be provided at the applicable offset ratio specified in Table 4-2 of Rule 2201 (as amended 4/21/11).
-[District Rule 2201] ERC Certificate Numbers S-3785-2, S-3788-2, S-3790-2, S-4074-2, S-4136-2, S-4138-2, S-4153-2, N-1095-4, N-1097-4, S-2603-4 (or a certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+- {GC# 4447 edited} Prior to operating equipment under this Authority to Construct, permittee shall surrender PM10 emission reduction credits for the following quantity of emissions: 1st quarter 977 lb, 2nd quarter 977 lb, 3rd quarter 977 lb, and fourth quarter 977 lb.
+These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
+[District Rule 2201] - {GC# 1983} ERC Certificate Number S-4401-4 (or a certificate split from this certificate) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
 Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201]